PlayStation Network: PlayStation Plus

 PlayStation Plus (PS Plus) is a paid tiered subscription service that provides users with access to premium features.
-These features include access to online multiplayer, exclusive discounts on the PlayStation Store, the ability to upload up to 100 GB of saved game files to PlayStation servers, and three games available to download each month at no additional cost.
-These features are available to all subscribers, and are included even at the base "Essential" tier.
-The "Extra" tier provides access to the PlayStation Plus Collection, as well as a wide catalogue of 400+ PlayStation 4 and PlayStation 5 games.
+These features include access to online multiplayer, exclusive discounts on the PlayStation Store, the ability to upload up to 100 GB of saved game files to PlayStation servers, and three games available to download each month.
+These features are available to all subscribers.
+The "Extra" tier provides access to a wide catalogue of 400+ PlayStation 4 and PlayStation 5 games.
 Moreover, the "Extra" tier also unlocks a catalogue of Ubisoft+ classics.
-The "Premium" (also known as "Deluxe") tier adds access to downloadable PlayStation, PlayStation 2, and PlayStation Portable games, access to limited trials of select games, and (in some regions) the ability to cloud stream certain PlayStation, PS2, PS4, and PSP games.
+The "Premium" (also known as "Deluxe") tier adds access to downloadable PlayStation, PlayStation 2, and PlayStation Portable games, access to limited trials of select games, and (in some regions) the ability to cloud stream certain PlayStation, PS2, PS3, PS4, PS5 and PSP games.
 For all tiers of subscription, users can choose between monthly, quarterly, or annual payment.

 Furthermore, all PS Plus tiers have the Game Help feature; a PlayStation 5 exclusive that provides spoiler-free hints and tips while playing supported games.
 Game Help can range from a nudge in the right direction, to a full video walkthrough which can be pinned to the side of the screen to refer to while playing.